kickaha2019/articles/Dining_out/lucky_star/index.md

----
-title: Lucky Star Chinese Buffet
+#title Lucky Star Chinese Buffet
-images:
-- path: IMG_2717.JPG
-  tag: Entrance to the Lucky Star
-- path: IMG_2714.JPG
-  tag: The buffet area
-- path: IMG_2715.JPG
-  tag: Tables for the diners
----
+#markdown
 We used to go to the
 *Lucky Star* quite a
 lot, after seeing a film at what was